-Abstract.
-In the RoboCup small-size league, it is common to calculate the robot's position calculated via a camera over the field as well as different kinds of artificial intelligence that's run on a PC outside the field.
-In this case, the robot's position must be predicted because of the various delays until the position data arrived at the robot.
-This paper focuses on the use of local sensors on the robot and a neural network to estimate the robot's actual position.
-This paper shows how local sensors can compensate for the effect of latency times and how robot's actual position can ascertained.
-Slip and friction effects that cannot be measured with local sensors are adjusted by a neutral network.
+Abstract- In the RoboCup small-size league, the positions of the robots are commonly calculated via a camera mounted above the field and different kinds of artificial intelligence methods hosted on a PC outside the field.
+In this case, the robot's position must be predicted [2] because of the various time delays until the position data [7] arrived at the robot.
+This paper focuses on the use of local sensors attached to the robot, and a neural network to estimate the actual robot position.
+This paper shows how local sensors can compensate for the effect of latency times and how the actual robot position can be estimated.
+Slip and friction effects that cannot be measured with local sensors can be adjusted by a neutral network, for which the implementation is adapted to the low resources available on the robot.